Skip to content

 Instagram placeholder

-To engage with or display content from social networks, we require your consent.
+To interact with or display third-party content, we need your consent.

-Around the town hall and along the Weser are the classic, but also very popular, Bremen Christmas markets.
-For a quieter experience, visit Findorf Winter Village, north of the city center.
-The huts in this extraordinary Christmas market are self-built, and in September the organizers were still looking for helping hands via Facebook to “get started.”
+Around the town hall and along the Weser are the classic but also heavily frequented Bremen Christmas markets.
+Those who prefer it quieter can visit the Findorff Winter Village north of the city center.
+The huts are self-built.

-This year, the winter village was set up for the tenth time – it has been open since November 8 and will remain open until the end of January.
-That’s why it’s called the Winter Village, not the Christmas Village.
-The atmosphere is cozy; there is mulled wine and hot cocktails.
-You can also eat crêpes, bratwurst, hand bread, and soups.
+This year, the Winter Village will be set up for the eleventh time–it opens on Nov.
+7 and will remain until the end of January.
+That’s why it’s called Winter Village, not Christmas Village.
+The atmosphere is cozy, with mulled wine and hot cocktails.
+You can also enjoy crepes, bratwurst, hand bread, and soups.
 Perfect for a few relaxing hours.

 Hamburg

-Burlesque show with Eve Champagne: The extraordinary Christmas market on the Kiez is not only contemplative, but also cheeky and frivolous
+At the Christmas market on the Kiez, it's not only contemplative but also cheeky and frivolous

-On Spielbudenplatz, Sankt Pauli becomes Santa Pauli during the Advent season: as expected, the Christmas tradition is interpreted in a frivolous way – with “hot angels on the show stage” and “erotic gift ideas”, as the operators write.
-But apparently, children are also allowed.
-This extraordinary Christmas market has been running since November 11 and will continue until December 23.
+On Spielbudenplatz, St. Pauli becomes Santa Pauli during Advent: As expected, the Christmas tradition is interpreted frivolously–with “hot angels on the show stage” and “erotic gift ideas,” as the operators write.
+Children are also allowed, they clarify.
+The market has been running since Nov.
+10 and continues until Dec.
+23.

-It’s worth making a detour to the mulled wine pharmacy, where you can put together your own warming creation based on a red or white wine.
-You can do this by adding the flavors of your choice with pipettes – plum, star anise, orange, and much more are available.
+A visit to the mulled wine pharmacy is worthwhile, where you can create your own warming concoction based on red or white wine.
+You can use pipettes to add your choice of flavors–plum, star anise, orange, and much more are available.

-There is also pink unicorn mulled wine at the pharmacy.
-But only on Mondays, because of the “rare” ingredients, such as the “hand-grated unicorn tail extract” (website quote).
-However, with a bit of luck, the drink is also served on other days – as long as you ask the staff nicely.
+At the pharmacy, there’s also pink unicorn mulled wine.
+However, only on Mondays, due to the “rare” ingredients like “hand-grated unicorn tail extract” (quote from the website).
+Although the drink might also be served on other days–if you ask the staff nicely.

 Hesse